 Understanding the Spanish school holiday calendar is essential for expat families to plan effectively throughout the academic year.
 With differences between the language communities and a variety of holiday periods spread across the year, advance planning is key to balancing work commitments with childcare needs and family activities.

 Whether you’re arranging local childcare, sending your children to vacation camps, or planning family trips abroad during these breaks, having the right financial tools in place can make the process smoother.
-For expat families in Spain, Wise provides a solution for managing expenses across different currencies without the hidden fees that can be charged by banks.
+For expat families in Spain, Wise provides a solution for managing expenses across different currencies with the mid-market exchange rate.